Meyersdale Area Elementary School

-The Meyersdale Area School District agrees to implement the
+The Meyersdale Area Elementary School (MAES) agrees to implement the

 following statutory requirements:

-Consistent with section 1118, the school district will work with its schools to ensure that the required school-level parental involvement policies meet the requirements of section 1118(b) of the ESEA, and each include, as a component, a school-parent compact consistent with section 1118(d) of the ESEA.
+- Consistent with section 1118, MAES will work with its schools to ensure that the required school-level parental involvement policies meet the requirements of section 1118(b) of the ESEA, and each include, as a component, a school-parent compact consistent with section 1118(d) of the ESEA.